oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-06-publish.md

 The PUBLISH Flags is a 1 byte field which contains flags specifying the content of the packet and the Server behavior. «<mark title="Requirement MQTT-SN-3.6.2.2-1"><a name="MQTT-SN-3.6.2.2-1"></a>Bits 3-2 of the PUBLISH Flags are reserved and MUST be set to 0</mark>»[MQTT‑SN‑3.6.2.2‑1](#tab-MQTT-SN-3.6.2.2-1).

-«<mark title="Requirement MQTT-SN-3.6.2.2-2"><a name="MQTT-SN-3.6.2.2-2"></a>The Client MUST validate that the reserved flags in the PUBLISH packet are set to 0.
+«<mark title="Requirement MQTT-SN-3.6.2.2-2"><a name="MQTT-SN-3.6.2.2-2"></a>The receiver MUST validate that the reserved flags in the PUBLISH packet are set to 0.
 If any of the reserved flags is not 0 it is a Malformed Packet</mark>»[MQTT‑SN‑3.6.2.2‑2](#tab-MQTT-SN-3.6.2.2-2).

 ##### Topic Type{#pub---topic-type}